 What to expect at Mountain Sport Clinic

 All patients will be screened using the BC COVID-19 Self Assessment Tool at the start of every appointment.
-If you do not pass the screening, your appointment will be re-scheduled at no charge for approximately 10 days after the onset of your symptoms.
+If you do not pass the screening, your appointment will be re-scheduled at no charge for approximately 10 days after the onset of your symptoms as long as symptoms have resolved.
 Please do not come to an appointment if you are ill.
 A face mask is required for all in person treatments.

 Each initial assessment begins with a detailed discussion about your history and your goals.
 This information, combined with specific hands on testing, will be used to make a diagnosis.
-Please bring clothes you can move well in.
+Please bring clothes you can move well in and that give access to the body area we will be targeting.

 Please review the Mountain Sport Clinic COVID-19 Policies prior to your appointment.